Managing our community impact up front

 Likewise, GCO has actively worked to improve access to health by donating an ambulance, beds, and medical equipment and supplying potable water.

-- 200 million CFA francs (400k USD) per year of production: that is how much GCO has pledged to the Mining Social Program and its giving initiatives, as established in the mining agreement between GCO and the government of Senegal.
+- 345,000 euros: that is how much GCO has pledged to the Mining Social Program and its giving initiatives in 2019, as established in the mining agreement between GCO and the government of Senegal.